Road Trip Planner: The Ultimate Guide

 Road trips are not your average vacation.
 You spend a lot of time either alone or cooped up with the people you are traveling with within a small space.
 I know there are some friends I couldn’t do this with, no matter how much I love them.
 So choose your travel companions wisely.

 Know who you will travel with?
 Now you need to think about what you will drive.
-There are a lot of things to take into account when making the choice whether to drive your own vehicle or rent one.
+There are a lot of things to take into account when making the choice of whether to drive your own vehicle or rent one.
 I have thrown together some questions to get your mind ticking.

 - How many people are traveling?

 - How economical is your vehicle to drive?